FindLab/FindLab.github.io/source/_posts/midi-indexing.md

 	</figcaption>
 </figure>

-We want to maximize head pitch mask diversity, i.e. minimize the cases of duplicated mask for different MIDI files.
+We want to maximize head pitch mask diversity, i.e. minimize the cases of duplicated masks for different MIDI files.
 So we choose N=5, which coincide with my intuition.
 But a little surprised, we observed that the diversity to N of greater than 5 decreases quickly.